Nitin-Mehta16/K8s-Learning/Readme.md

 | Access to App Runtime  | Cannot interact with the running app (runs before it)| Can interact with the running app in real time      |
 | Use Cases              | - Pre-flight checks<br>- Config setup<br>- Wait for services | - Logging agent<br>- Sidecar proxy (Istio/Envoy)<br>- Metrics exporter |
 | Typical Volumes Used   | Shared volumes to write setup data for the main app | Shared volumes to read/write real-time data         |

+# CLUSTER IP

+ClusterIP is the default Kubernetes service type that exposes the service on a cluster-internal IP address.
+This makes the service only reachable from within the cluster.

+## Command
+- `k expose pod pod-name --port=3000 --target-port=80 --name service-name2` => Create a ClusterIP service (accessible inside Kubernetes network)
+- `k get svc` => List all services in the current namespace
+- `k describe srv service-name` => Get detailed information about a specific service

+# NODE PORT

+NodePort is a Kubernetes service type that exposes the service on each Node's IP at a static port.
+This makes the service accessible from outside the Kubernetes cluster.

+## Port Types Explained
+- **Node Port**: Port on which the service is exposed to the internet (external access)
+- **Port**: Service port / Port on which the service is exposed to the Kubernetes network (internal access)
+- **Target Port**: Pod port, should equal to the container's exposed port

+## Command
+- `k expose pod pod-name --type=NodePort --port=3000 --target-port=80 --name service-name2` => Create a NodePort service (accessible outside Kubernetes network)

+# HOW SERVICE WORK

+Kubernetes services provide a stable endpoint for accessing pods, which are ephemeral and can be created, destroyed, or moved around the cluster.
+Services use labels and selectors to automatically discover and route traffic to the appropriate pods.

+## How It Works
+1. **Label Selection**: Service uses label selectors to find matching pods
+2. **Endpoint Creation**: Service creates endpoints for each matching pod
+3. **Traffic Routing**: Incoming traffic is distributed across the endpoints
+4. **Automatic Updates**: When pods are added/removed, endpoints are automatically updated